-Professor (Earth & Planetary Science and Geography)
+Professor (Earth & Planetary Science)

 Seeking mechanistic, quantitative understanding of the form and evolution of landscapes, linkages between ecological and geomorphic processes, building tools to tackle pressing environmental problems

 313 McCone Hall